-- It is also used in conditions where the action or event is occurring but not necessarily while we speak
+- In conditions where the action or event is occurring but not necessarily while we speak

 - It is used in a changing situation

-- With adverbs such as ‘always’ which describe an action that happens frequently.
+- We use it with adverbs such as ‘always’ which describe an action that happens frequently.

 Formulating the Present Continuous Tense

 It is formed from the present tense of the auxiliary verb ‘to be’ and the present participle of the verb ‘-ing’.
-Examples are,
+For example,

 - The noise is beginning to give me a headache.